kalmiallc/kalmia-common-lib/README.md

 # Kalmia Auth API

 This package contains common elements and documentation used in Kalmia projects.

+## Public branch

+This library also contains public branch.
+The public branch is separated for the internal and resides in the github.

 ## Resources

 The common documentation is contained in this project:

 | Resource                             | Description                                                           |